TZECHIN6/wheeltec_mini_mec_gz_sim/README.md

 ## Install

-For using the template with Gazebo Fortress switch to the `fortress` branch of this repository, otherwise use the default branch `main` for Gazebo Harmonic onwards.
+> [!NOTE]
+> The `main` and `fortress` branch of this repository is from the origin template.
+For a more detailed guide on using this template see [documentation](https://gazebosim.org/docs/latest/ros_gz_project_template_guide).
+>
+> Please switch to `wheeltec_mini_mec` branch for this project before executing below instructions.

 ### Requirements

-1. Choose a ROS and Gazebo combination https://gazebosim.org/docs/latest/ros_installation
-   Note: If you're using a specific and unsupported Gazebo version with ROS 2, you might need to set the `GZ_VERSION` environment variable, for example:

-    ```bash
-    export GZ_VERSION=fortress
-    ```
+1. Install ROS2 Humble and Gazebo Fortress (the gazebo sim version is `Gazebo Sim, version 6.17.0` when writing this)

 1. Install necessary tools